DanelBanel/AdventOfCode/README.md

 - Rust, install here: <https://www.rust-lang.org/tools/install>

-## Bash help commands
+## Workflow

 These commands expects the script file to be named `solution.*` depending on the programming language (currently supported, `Python` and `JavaScript`), i.e. `solution.js` and `solution.py`.
+For Rust, go into the years folder, and the run `cargo new dayX` to create a new file, remove the `main.rs` file, and create `bin/part1.rs` and `bin/part2.rs` to start working.

 The input files are expected to be named as:
 - `test.txt` - Test input
 - `in.txt` - Large input

+In the [templates](/templates/) folder there are templates for all used languages to get a start for creating the solutions.

+### Bash help commands

-Then the following commands can be run for various purposes, depending on the programming language:
+After doing the information above the following commands can be run for various purposes, depending on the programming language:
 - `aoc-load $1 $2` - Tries to fetch the input data from the [AdventOfCode](https://adventofcode.com/) website and write it to `in.txt`.
 Requires cookie token from website to be active and set.
 - Python
     - `aot` - Runs `solution.py` with `test.txt` as input (output in blue)